Léon Bonnat: Paintings

 Bonnat's vivid portraits of contemporary celebrities are his most characteristic works, but his most important works are arguably his powerful religious paintings, such as his Christ on the Cross (now in the collection of the Musée du Petit Palais in Paris, but not currently on display), Job (in the Musée Bonnat), St Vincent Taking the Place of Two Galley Slaves (at the church of Saint-Nicholas des Champs in Paris), and the large Martyrdom of St Denis for the Pantheon in Paris.
 However, he received few commissions for religious and historical paintings, and most of his output consists of portraits.
 He also produced genre paintings of Italian peasants, and a small number of Orientalist scenes.

 The writers Émile Zola and Théophile Gautier were among Bonnat's supporters.
 Gautier hailed him as "the antithesis of Bouguereau," because of the stark naturalism and lack of surface finish that characterize Bonnat's work.
 Bonnat was an academic painter.
 He was a member of the Institute, one of the only 14 painters who held administrative power over the Académie des Beaux-Arts and thereby the École des Beaux-Arts.
 He had friends and connections among the independent artists of his time as well, such as Edgar Degas, whom he met during his stay in Rome and who painted two portraits of Bonnat, and Édouard Manet, who shared his predilection for Spanish painting.
 He taught with Pierre Puvis de Chavannes in the private atelier he ran before becoming professor at the École.
 He supported Auguste Rodin's candidacy for the Institut, and defended Gustave Courbet's submissions to the salon.

 Teacher

 As a teacher, he encouraged freedom of expression and execution.
 He recommended traveling to Madrid to visit the Prado Museum, and introduced in Paris the tendency to paint in the Spanish way, which influenced the evolution of French painting.

-Some of Bonnat's more notable students include: John Singer Sargent, Stanhope Forbes, Gustave Caillebotte, Prince Eugen, Duke of Närke, Gustaf Cederström, Laurits Tuxen, P. S. Krøyer, Suzor-Coté, Robert Harris, Alfred Philippe Roll, Georges Braque, Thomas Eakins, Raoul Dufy, Jean Béraud, Franklin Brownell, Marius Vasselon, Hubert-Denis Etcheverry, Fred Barnard, Louis Béroud, Paul de la Boulaye, Aloysius O'Kelly, Erik Werenskiold, Graciano Mendilaharzu, Edvard Munch, Alphonse Osbert, Henry Siddons Mowbray, Francis Petrus Paulus, Charles Sprague Pearce, Henri de Toulouse-Lautrec, Manuel Cusí y Ferret, Hyakutake Kaneyuki, Nils Forsberg, Walter Tyndale, Émile-Louis Foubert, Emmanuel Pierre Damoye, and Harry Watrous.
+Some of Bonnat's more notable students include: Henri Adrien Tanoux, John Singer Sargent, Stanhope Forbes, Gustave Caillebotte, Prince Eugen, Duke of Närke, Gustaf Cederström, Laurits Tuxen, P. S. Krøyer, Suzor-Coté, Robert Harris, Alfred Philippe Roll, Georges Braque, Thomas Eakins, Raoul Dufy, Jean Béraud, Franklin Brownell, Marius Vasselon, Hubert-Denis Etcheverry, Fred Barnard, Louis Béroud, Paul de la Boulaye, Aloysius O'Kelly, Erik Werenskiold, Graciano Mendilaharzu, Edvard Munch, Alphonse Osbert, Henry Siddons Mowbray, Francis Petrus Paulus, Charles Sprague Pearce, Henri de Toulouse-Lautrec, Manuel Cusí y Ferret, Hyakutake Kaneyuki, Nils Forsberg, Walter Tyndale, Émile-Louis Foubert, Emmanuel Pierre Damoye, Harry Watrous and Louis Van Dievort.